lynnhanananer/AHK/README.md

 ### Re-mapping Hotkeys
 Double click on the Genshin Pickup Tool item in the Windows application tray to change the default hotkeys and keybinds.
 These hotkeys and keybinds will be stored in a file called hotkeyconfig.ini.

+### Restarting the Application
+Press the F1 key to restart the application.
+Multi-threading is hard, sometimes the application will get in unsual states.